-BUILDING BRIDGES IN THE COMMUNITY WITH EDUCATION AND FRIENDSHIP
+BUILDING BRIDGES IN OUR COMMUNITY

-BUILDING BRIDGES IN THE COMMUNITY WITH EDUCATION AND FRIENDSHIP
+BUILDING BRIDGES IN OUR COMMUNITY

 ILLUMINATING THE LIVES OF OUR MEMBERS AND SCHOLARSHIP RECIPIENTS.